Stands Free AdBlocker Review 2025: Is It Truly a Balanced Ad-Blocking Solution?

 Delving into the features, performance, and compatibility of Stands Free Adblocker (formerly Fair Adblocker), we assess whether it offers the balanced, user-friendly ad-blocking solution it promises.

 Stands Free AdBlocker (formally known as Stands Fair Adblocker or Fair Adblocker) is a completely free ad blocker that is effective and unobtrusive.
-During our tests, it was able to block all the ads on the Forbes home page, as well as skipping pre-roll YouTube ads.
+During our tests, it was able to skip pre-roll YouTube ads and block cookie banners, push ads, and more.

-In addition to blocking ads and trackers, you can whitelist websites, allow popups depending on the site, and easily see the different types of ads you've blocked.
-Unfortunately, it failed our tracker blocking tests and didn't do too well on other third-party test pages.
+In addition to blocking ads, you can whitelist websites, allow popups depending on the site, and easily see the different types of ads you've blocked.
+Unfortunately, it didn't do well on our tracker blocking tests, including stopping analytics and error monitoring.

-Here's how Stands Free AdBlocker stood up against our testing — and the best ad blockers available.
+Here's how Stands Free AdBlocker performed in our testing — and compared to the best ad blockers available.

 Pros